-I am a Bioinformatics Scientist, Data Engineer and explorer of complex systems with 10+ years of experience, 4 patents, more than 15 publications with a combined citation count over 800.
-I wrangle multi-omic data from complex microbial communities to discover novel therapeutics for human and plant health.
+I am a Bioinformatics Scientist, Data Engineer and explorer of complex systems with over 10 years of experience, 4 patents, more than 15 publications - with a combined citation count over 800.
+I wrangle multi-omic NGS data from complex microbial communities to discover novel therapeutics for human and plant health.

 At the Biohub, as part of the 'Microbiome Initiative', I am responsible for developing the pipeline infrastructure needed by most of my collaborators at Stanford, UCSF and UC Berkeley.
-Due to the nature of the role and organization, I have been fortunate enough to be involved in a range of high impact projects and work with extremely talented scientists and engineers along the way.
+Due to the nature of the role and the organization, I have been fortunate enough to be involved in a range of high impact projects by extremely talented scientists and engineers.

-As a Bioinformatics Specialist at the Michigan Geomicrobiology Lab, Department of Earth and Environmental Sciences, for 6 years, I gained extensive expertise in analyzing Meta'omics data which resulted in a number of papers and a patent related to the anti-cancer drug ET-743 (Yolendis® or trabectedin).
+As a Bioinformatics Specialist at the Michigan Geomicrobiology Lab, Department of Earth and Environmental Sciences, for 6 years, I gained extensive expertise in analyzing Metagenomics and Metatranscriptomic data which resulted in a number of papers and a patent related to the anti-cancer drug ET-743 (Yolendis® or trabectedin).

 'Analyzing meta-omic data for novel organisms with the goal of finding new drug candidates for infectious diseases and cancers'